Property Advice

 Students and single professionals

 The city centre has a prolific variety of apartments that are perfect for students, couples and single professionals.
-Many are designed specifically for their needs such as offering a in-house laundromat, gym and swimming pool.
-Others include technology like biometric access, wifi and on-demand television channels.
+Many are designed specifically for their needs such as offering an in-house laundromat, gym and swimming pool.
+Others include technology like biometric access, Wi-Fi and on-demand television channels.
 It is sometimes a challenge to find accommodation within walking distance of the universities but the public transport system works well.

 Upscale living